UCLA-Hackers/twitter-watson-personality-insights/README.md

 ├── test
 └── views                       // ejs views
 ```

 ## License
   This sample code is licensed under Apache 2.0.

-## Technologies Considered But Not Used
-- p5.js was not used because of it's native onload property.

 ## Developers
 - Ysrael "Izzy" Hernandez | [GitHub](https://github.com/ykeanu)